ar-mac/react_optimalization_examples/README.md

 ![alt text](/public/unoptimized%20with%20passing%20list.png)

 ----
-List extracted to memoized component and handles data for itself
+List extracted to memoized component and handles data for itself:

 __~0.2ms/render__